 Iaspis is part of the Swedish Arts Grants Committee, which is a government agency.
 Its activities are financed through the remuneration for works in public spaces – a financial resource allocated annually by the government to the Visual Arts Fund.

 Iaspis has played a vital role in the internationalisation of Swedish art by awarding grants for international exchange and by initiating and accomplishing international networking processes between artists, writers and curators.
-The project Craft in Dialogue, initiated in 2003, was the starting-point for a more focused development of the endeavour to internationalise the field of applied arts, that is, design, craft and architecture.
+The project Craft in Dialogue, initiated in 2003, was the starting-point for a more focused development of the endeavour to internationalise the field of applied arts, that is, design, fashion, craft and architecture.

 Iaspis has a public programme of lectures, seminars and exhibitions both in Sweden and abroad.
 The public activities are an essential part of Iaspis’ work of disseminating information internationally about Swedish art, design, architecture and craft, as well as discussing topical issues in contemporary theory and practice.

 In addition, Iaspis seeks to initiate and support collaborations between Swedish and international visual artists and designers both in Sweden and abroad.
 Every year Iaspis arranges a number of visits by international and Swedish curators and critics to facilitate international networking and domestic collaborations.
 The aim is to establish a platform for meetings between practitioners in the Swedish art world and Iaspis’ international artists and other guests.